swagatmitra-b/essential-vim/README.md

 ## Essential Vim motions

-> This is not a Vim tutorial, but rather a compilation of what I think are the most useful Vim motions.
+> This is not a Vim tutorial, but a compilation of what I think are the most useful Vim motions.
 Almost all of the keybindings are default Vim settings.
 The ones that are not are stated explicitly.
 Please read [this article](https://blog-swagatmitra.netlify.app/blog/vim) to understand the intuition behind these commands.

 1. `j` - moves cursor down one line
 2. `k` - moves cursor up one line